NERDDISCO/AudioReactiveVisuals/S01/E04/README.md

 🎥 The Episode: https://youtu.be/_tGAd_Vl-4w

-🔊 A video using the shader with music from Pitch Black: https://youtu.be/CnLcKWEswRQ
+🔊 A demo using the shader with music from Pitch Black: https://youtu.be/CnLcKWEswRQ

+🎨 A static render of this work is showcased at "Making it Realm / Exhibition # 2021-05": https://www.makingitrealm.space/exhibitions/2021-05

 ## Resources